op0x59/tabledumper/README.md

  - Userdata & Function Caching
  - Table Formatting
  - Smart Dumping

+## Things I cant Add
+ - Original Formatting (Lua Retains no formatting information)
+ - Table Order (Lua Retains no information on the order except indexes)
+ - Dumping of Original Lua Code (The Closest I can get is to make it check if there is a built-in decompiler to your environment)

 ## How to Use
 Import the DumpTable function into your lua script.